Skip to content

 Individually, EAAs act on different pathways in the body.
 Each of the protein supplements below contains one to three essential amino acids more, less or in higher amounts than the others and is, therefore, suitable for a different purpose.
 Let's take a look at what the best protein sources are for your personal goal.

-Whey protein has many other special properties, such as promoting glutathione production, our body's own antioxidant.
-It also contains some special immunological ingredients that mother milk also contains, provided the whey protein is not too processed.
+Whey protein has many other special properties.
+It contains some special immunological ingredients that mother milk also contains, provided the whey protein is not too processed.
 You can read more about that here.

 About a third of all the protein in your body is collagen.
 It is found in your bones, muscles, skin, intestines, tendons, heart, eyes, brain and between your cells.
 As you age, you lose collagen.
 That's why you want to replenish it with nutrition.
 And with a collagen supplement, you can be sure you're getting enough.

 Keep in mind that collagen is not a primary protein source - nor a good protein substitute!
 The number of BCAAs in collagen is very low.
-You take collagen purely because of the amino acid glycine, which offers so many health benefits.
+You take collagen purely because of the amino acid glycine.

 NoordCode Pure Collagen comes from grass-fed Alpine cows.
 The hydrolysis process preserves its nutritional value and makes it a highly absorbable protein.
-Its purity and optimal protein ratio have been tested in an independent laboratory.
-Pure Collagen contains just one ingredient: 100% collagen.
-It is formulated without added flavourings, sweeteners, or preservatives.
+It supports a youthful and elastic skin.

 What to look for when buying a protein powder